tullinge/watering-system/README.md

 # Watering system
-This is the repository for watering system at TullingeGymnasium
+This is the repository for watering system at Tullinge Gymnasium